bernardofs/contact-list/README.md

 # Contact List
+A university project for Data Structures course at Federal University of Bahia.
 It was implemented a Contact list in C language.
 Each contact held the following data

 * ID